SidharthBidikar/Excel/mini-excel-projects/pivot-tables-pivot-charts-eda/README.md

 - Structured tabular data used for exploration and visualization
 - Dataset is not included; screenshots of outputs are provided instead

+📦 Dataset Structure & Granularity

+The dataset used in this exploratory data analysis project is a transaction-level sales dataset.

+Granularity
+1 row = 1 customer order
+Each record represents a single purchase transaction Enables detailed analysis across customer, product, geography, and time dimensions

+Understanding the data granularity ensures that aggregations and visualizations are interpreted correctly during analysis.

+Dimensions (Categorical Features)
+The dataset contains multiple descriptive fields used for grouping and segmentation:

+Customer: Customer ID, Customer Name
+Geography: City, State
+Customer Segment: Consumer, Corporate, Home Office
+Product: Product Name, Category, Sub-category
+Time: Order Date, Ship Date
+Logistics: Shipment Mode

+These dimensions are used extensively in PivotTables to explore patterns and comparisons.

+Measures (Numerical Features)

+The dataset includes the following quantitative fields:
+Sales ($) – revenue generated per order
+Profit ($) – profit contribution per order
+Quantity – number of units sold
+Discount (%) – discount applied to the order

+These measures support analysis of performance, profitability, and pricing behavior.

+Why this Dataset is Suitable for EDA

+Transaction-level granularity enables flexible aggregation Balanced mix of categorical and numerical features Large enough (~9,800 rows) to simulate real-world analysis Well-suited for PivotTables and PivotCharts in Excel

 ## 🛠 Tools & Techniques Used
 - Microsoft Excel
 - PivotTables